-After logging in, the user is presented with the application interface.
-Figure 4 shows the AIM Toolbox software interface along with quick reference annotations that describe the interface elements and functionality.
+The AIM Toolbox software interface is shown in Figure 3, along with quick reference annotations that describe the interface elements and functionality.
 The interface consists of three main panes: the left side analysis configuration pane, the top right map pane, and the lower right chart/results pane.
 The user must first define their scenario in the analysis configuration pane by specifying input parameters.
 Once defined, clicking the "Calculate" button will produce results in the form of time series plots, a two-dimensional XY plot, or tabulated results in the chart pane and contours in the map pane.
 The analysis configuration lists two possible analysis modes, injectate extent and pressure distribution.
 The pressure distribution analysis mode is intended for future expansion of software capabilities and thus has no selectable analysis algorithm options.

-Figure 4.
+Figure 3.
 Interface for the AIM Toolbox software, with quick reference annotations describing software elements and functionality.